Drink Driving Lawyers Sydney NSW - NS Criminal Lawyers & Associates

 • Low Range (0.05 to 0.079): The most common charge for fully licensed drivers.

-• Mid Range (0.08 to 0.149): A serious offence that triggers mandatory interlock orders upon conviction.
+• Mid Range (0.08 to 0.149): A serious offence that triggers a mandatory interlock order on conviction.

 • High Range (0.150 and above): The most serious PCA offence, carrying a real risk of a custodial sentence.

-The table below outlines the maximum penalties and disqualification periods for PCA offences where an interlock order is not made (e.g., Low Range, or if an interlock exemption is granted).
+The table below outlines the maximum penalties and disqualification periods for PCA offences where an interlock order is not made (for example, Low Range, or where an interlock exemption is granted).

 OffenceMax FineMax PrisonAuto DisqualificationMin Disqualification